ericpearson1313/gg264_enc/README.md

 ## Purpose

-Create a running encoder as a platform to showcase FPGA optimizations in areas of low latency, high throuput, and HLS synthesis.
+Create a running encoder as a platform to showcase FPGA optimizations in areas of low latency and high throuput.

 Provide an example design of a minimum viable H.264 hardware real-time video encoder with rate-control.